Vehicle infrastructure integration: Existing applications

 To some extent, results along these lines have been achieved in trials performed around the globe, making use of GPS, mobile phone signals, and vehicle registration plates.
 GPS is becoming standard in many new high-end vehicles and is an option on most new low- and mid-range vehicles.
-In addition, many users also have mobile phones which transmit trackable signals (and may also be GPS-enabled).
+In addition, many users also have mobile phones that transmit trackable signals (and may also be GPS-enabled).
 Mobile phones can already be traced for purposes of emergency response.
 GPS and mobile phone tracking, however, do not provide fully reliable data.
 Furthermore, integrating mobile phones in vehicles may be prohibitively difficult.
 Data from mobile phones, though useful, might even increase risks to motorists as they tend to look at their phones rather than concentrate on their driving.
-Automatic registration plate recognition can provide high levels of data, but continuously tracking a vehicle through a corridor is a difficult task with existing technology.
+Automatic registration plate recognition can provide large quantities of data, but continuously tracking a vehicle through a corridor is a difficult task with existing technology.
 Today's equipment is designed for data acquisition and functions such as enforcement and tolling, not for returning data to vehicles or motorists for response.
 GPS will nevertheless be one of the key components in VII systems.

 Limitations

-There are numerous limitations to the development of VII.
-A common misconception is that the biggest challenge to VII technology is the computing power that can be fitted inside a vehicle.
-While this is indeed a challenge, the technology for computers has been advancing rapidly and is not a particular concern for VII researchers.
-Given the fact that technologies already exist for the most basic of forms of VII, perhaps the greatest hurdle to the deployment of VII technology is public acceptance.

 Privacy

-The most common myth about VII is that it includes tracking technology; however, this is not the case.
-The architecture is designed to prevent identification of individual vehicles, with all data exchange between the vehicle and the system occurring anonymously.
+VII architecture is designed to prevent identification of individual vehicles, with all data exchange between the vehicle and the system occurring anonymously.
 Exchanges between the vehicles and third parties such as OEMs and toll collectors will occur, but the network traffic will be sent via encrypted tunnels and will therefore not be decipherable by the VII system.

-Although the system will be able to detect signal and speed violations, it will not have the capability to identify the violator and report them.
-The detection is for the purpose of alerting the violator and/or approaching vehicles, to prevent collisions.
+Data sharing with law enforcement or Homeland Security was not included in system design as of 2006.